lcerezo/lcerezo.github.io/_pages/projects.md

 ### Shameless plugs for referral credits.
 We both win with coupons like these.

-#### Project Fi
+#### Google Fi
-Project Fi is Google's MVNO, Google buys data and time from major provider's towers and resells them.
+Google Fi (formerly project fi) is Google's MVNO, Google buys data and time from major provider's towers and resells them.
 It is a pay-as-you-go, pay-only-for-what-you-use program.

 Why I like them: